Conjunctive Queries: Unique Characterizations and Exact Learnability: Frontiers in the homomorphism lattice of structures

 \section{Frontiers in the homomorphism lattice of structures}

-In this section, we define frontiers and discuss their relationships to gaps and (restricted) homomorphism dualities.
+In this section, we define frontiers, as well as the relation notions of gap pairs and (restricted) homomorphism dualities, and we will discuss their relationships.
 We present two polynomial-time methods for constructing frontiers.

-For the applications in the next sections, it is important to consider structures with designated elements.
-These designated elements, intuitively, correspond to the free variables of a CQ.
+For the applications in the next sections, it is important to consider structures with distinguished elements.
+These distinguished elements, intuitively, correspond to the free variables of a CQ.
+Specifically, Proposition~\ref{prop:frontiers-characterizations} in Section~\ref{sec:characterizations} will link unique characterizations for $k$-ary CQs to frontiers for structures with $k$ distinguished elements.
+For this reason, all the results in this section are stated for structures with distinguished elements.